luyuhuang/DWords/README.md

 ### Add words

 Click "+" button and enter in the input box below to add words.
 The format is: the first line is the word, the second line is a short explanation and followed by detailed explanations.
-The short explanation can be displayed directly on the Danmuku, while the detailed explanation can only be displayed on the details panel.
+The short explanation can be displayed directly on the Danmaku, while the detailed explanation can only be displayed on the details panel.
 Detailed explanation is optional.
 For example:

 ```
 word